Pittsburgh Post-Gazette: Post

 The Pittsburgh Post first appeared on September 10, 1842, as the Daily Morning Post.
 It had its origin in three pro-Democratic weeklies, the Mercury, Allegheny Democrat, and American Manufacturer, which came together through a pair of mergers in the early 1840s.
 The three papers had for years engaged in bitter editorial battles with the Gazette.

 Like its predecessors, the Post advocated the policies of the Democratic Party.
 Its political opposition to the Whig and later Republican Gazette was so enduring that an eventual combination of the two rivals would have seemed unlikely.

 Block-Hearst deal

-The 1920s were a time of consolidation in the long-overcrowded Pittsburgh newspaper market.
+The 1920s were a time of consolidation in the Pittsburgh newspaper market.
 In 1923, local publishers banded together to acquire and kill off the Dispatch and Leader.
 Four years later, William Randolph Hearst negotiated with the Olivers to purchase the morning Gazette Times and its evening sister, the Chronicle Telegraph, while Paul Block arranged to buy out the owner of the morning Post and evening Sun.
 After swapping the Sun in return for Hearst's Gazette Times, Block had both morning papers, which he combined to form the Post-Gazette.
 Hearst united the evening papers, creating the Sun-Telegraph.
 Both new papers debuted on August 2, 1927.